 Q. If I don’t have time to do the prerequisites, can I still join?

 A. Yes.
 Please do your best to complete them and catch up with the rest of the students during the course.
 You can do the 40-day meditation after the course finishes in order to become eligible for the certification.
-Please see the Prerequisite page for details.
+Please see more FAQ on the Prerequisite page.

 Q. How much of the mantra training includes singing with rhythm and music–versus reciting mantra with sustained tone and drone?

 A. It’s about half.
 In Module 1 we learn the Sanskrit alphabet, and most of that chanting is on one tone.
 Then we apply that learning to chanting mantras in the Vedic style, which are usually with three pitches and specific rhythms for each syllable.
 The nāda yoga meditations that we teach in Module 1 also start on a sustained tone, and then we we explore Hindustani ragas up and down the scales.
 We do kirtan daily (call and response mantra set to music, with live tabla accompaniment), and we join the Ganga arthi which is very musical but also includes some Vedic chanting.
 So… it’s a good mix!